• Skip to main content

 Habits

-Their name also lets us know that they are an arboreal species.
+Their name also lets us know that they are a species of arboreal snakes.
 They spend most of their time in trees, usually at a height of one to two meters above the ground.
 They are active both at night and during the daytime.

 Diet